cisnerof/cloudforensic/MegaExtraction.md

     - Slow but steady to ensure data integrity
     - Avoid data throttle or transfer limits
     - Possibility of modification or deletion
+    - Limitation control over the data to be exported

 ## Forensic Tools